History of Frank Ocean in Timeline

 February 14, 2018: Release of "Moon River" cover

-On February 14, 2018, Frank Ocean released "Moon River", a cover of the song performed by Audrey Hepburn in the 1961 film, Breakfast at Tiffany's.
+On February 14, 2018, Frank Ocean released "Moon River", a cover of the song performed by Audrey Hepburn.

 Loading Video...

-May 2018: Featured on ASAP Rocky's album Testing
+May 2018: Feature on ASAP Rocky's album Testing

 In May 2018, Frank Ocean was featured on the tracks "Brotha Man" and "Purity" from ASAP Rocky's third studio album Testing.

-On July 9, 2018, Frank Ocean's album Blonde was certified platinum by the RIAA.
+On July 9, 2018, Frank Ocean's album Blonde was certified platinum by the Recording Industry Association of America.

-In August 2018, Frank Ocean featured on the song "Carousel" from Travis Scott's third studio album Astroworld, which released on the same day.
+In August 2018, Frank Ocean featured on the song "Carousel" from Travis Scott's third studio album Astroworld.

-In September 2018, it was reported that Frank Ocean took legal action against Travis Scott through a cease and desist letter.
-The dispute was about social issues, not music, and had since been resolved between the two artists.
+In September 2018, Frank Ocean took legal action against Travis Scott through a cease and desist letter, later clarifying the dispute was about social issues, not music, and had since been resolved.

-On November 6, 2018, three midterm specials of Blonded Radio were aired, and new merchandise was given for free to those with proof of voting.
-The shows included various political discussions, including one about Frank Ocean being an openly queer black man in contemporary rap music.
+On November 6, 2018, three midterm specials of Blonded Radio were aired in conjunction with the US Midterm elections, with new merchandise given to voters in select cities.
+The shows featured political discussions, including Ocean's perspective as an openly queer black man in rap.

 Loading Video...